RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 NIFF Editor was part of the package known as `NIFF Navigator` and the first version was released on the 9th of October 1997 and the last release on May 6th 1999 [^12].
 </div>
 </section>

+<blockquote class="twitter-tweet" data-conversation="none" data-lang="en-gb"><p lang="en" dir="ltr">Okay found a scene viewer program, which builds a preview executable for running on hardware.
+This seems to have a more complete makefile so I&#39;ll use that one as a base and try building the samples again <a href="https://t.co/eaPYR95WUP">pic.twitter.com/eaPYR95WUP</a></p>&mdash; Matt Phillips (@bigevilboss) <a href="https://twitter.com/bigevilboss/status/1214919320347828225?ref_src=twsrc%5Etfw">8 January 2020</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---
 # Texture Creation
 Deluxe Paint (Dpaint) was the most popular tool for making textures, along with PaintShopPro and PhotoShop.